-Environmental rationale for control like possums, stoats are a predominantly New Zealand problem, with the Orkney and Shetland Islands the only other place on the globe that shares the problem of invasive stoats [92].
-Stoats (Mustela erminea) are ferocious predators that do significant damage to many of our native bird populations and have contributed to the extinction of five native species [93].
+As with the environmental rationale for possums, stoats are a predominantly New Zealand problem, with the Orkney and Shetland Islands being the only other place on the globe that shares the problem of invasive stoats [94].
+Stoats (Mustela erminea) are ferocious predators that do significant damage to many of our native bird populations and have contributed to the extinction of five native species [95].
 Rats are also a very serious pest problem.
 In New Zealand there are three rat species: the ship or common rat (Rattus rattus), the Norway or brown rat (Rattus norvegicus) and the Polynesian rat or kiore (Rattus exulans).
-Of the three, the ship rat is of greatest conservation concern, but all prey on native species [94].
+Of the three, the ship rat is of greatest conservation concern, but all prey on native species [96].